Nhlagongwe Mahlo: Parliamentary career

 Mahlo stood for the National Assembly in the 2019 national elections as a candidate on the ANC's list of National Assembly candidates from Limpopo.
 She was elected to the National Assembly.
-She is a member of the Joint Standing Committee on the Financial Management of Parliament and the Portfolio Committee on Agriculture, Land Reform and Rural Development.
+She was a member of the Joint Standing Committee on the Financial Management of Parliament and the Portfolio Committee on Agriculture, Land Reform and Rural Development.

+Mahlo did not stand for reelection in 2024.